 The conference itself is a mad blitz of distractions.
-Only use it for these initial connections, as described above.
+Only use it for these initial connections.

 Assume that anything you hand someone at a conference will be thrown out.
 So don’t do it, unless they ask.

 Instead, if you want them to have something of yours, send it to them afterwards.

-The best time to get down to business is when they’re alone, back at their desk, a week or two after the conference, undistracted, and can give you their full one-on-one attention.
+The best time to get down to business is when they’re alone, back at their office, a week or two after the conference, undistracted, and can give you their full one-on-one attention.

 That’s when you want someone checking out what you have to offer: when they’re focused on you.

 It’s all about the follow-up.